Edmund Phipps-Hornby: Victoria Cross details

 After full consideration of the circumstances of the case the Field-Marshal Commanding-in-chief in South Africa formed the opinion that the conduct of all ranks of Q Battery, Royal Horse Artillery, was conspicuously gallant and daring, but that all were equally brave and devoted in their behaviour.
 He therefore decided to treat the case of the battery as one of collective gallantry under Rule 13 of the Victoria Cross Warrant, and directed that one Officer should be selected for the decoration of the Victoria Cross by the Officers, one non-commissioned officer by the non-commissioned officers, and two gunners or drivers by the gunners and drivers.
 A difficulty arose with regard to the Officer because there were only two unwounded Officers—Major Phipps-Hornby and Captain Humphreys—-available for the work of saving the guns, and both of these had been conspicuous by their gallantry and by the fearless manner in which they exposed themselves, and each of them nominated the other for the decoration.
 It was ultimately decided in favour of Major Phipps-Hornby as having been the senior concerned.

 The following men were also awarded the Victoria Cross in the same action: Lieutenant Francis Maxwell, Sergeant Charles Parker, Gunner Isaac Lodge and Driver Horace Glasock.

 Further information

-Following his return to the United Kingdom, Phipps Hornby served as Aide-de-camp to Lord Roberts when he was Commander-in-Chief from 1901 to 1903.
-He was promoted to lieutenant colonel in July 1903.
-In September 1909, after having been on the half-pay list, he was promoted to the temporary rank of brigadier general and became brigadier general, Royal Artillery of the 4th Division.
+Following his return to the United Kingdom, Phipps Hornby served as aide-de-camp to Lord Roberts when he was commander-in-chief (C-in-C) from 1901 to 1903.
+He was promoted to lieutenant colonel in July 1903 and substantive colonel in July 1908.
+In September 1909, after having been on the half-pay list, he was promoted to the temporary rank of brigadier general and became brigadier general, Royal Artillery (BGRA) of the 4th Division.

 He later served in the First World War although he was placed on half-pay in September 1915.
 He achieved the rank of brigadier general granted upon his retirement in 1918, after 40 years of service.
 His grave and memorial are in St Andrew's churchyard at Sonning in Berkshire.